moodymudskipper/boom/README.md

 ## Notes

-*{boom}* prints intermediate steps as they are executed, and thus doesn’t say anything about what isn’t executed, it is in constrast with functions like `lobstr::ast()` which return the parse tree.
+*{boom}* prints intermediate steps as they are executed, and thus doesn’t say anything about what isn’t executed, it is in contrast with functions like `lobstr::ast()` which return the parse tree.

-This will be noticable with some uses of non standard evaluation.
+This will be noticeable with some uses of non standard evaluation.

 ``` r
 lobstr::ast(deparse(quote(1+2+3+4)))